 - The study field placed between Law and Nursing bachelors, which are both 4-year professional degrees.
 Overall, ‘business and management’ was 9th out of 21 undergraduate degree categories.

-Business is the best study area if you have ambitions to start or run a business.
+Business management is the best study area if you have ambitions to start or run a business.
 You can learn core skills required in every company or organisation, such as accounting, finance and marketing.
 Courses are also available in being the boss fields such as business development, entrepreneurship and leadership.

 Gaining skills for running a business can prove valuable even if your main goal is just to land a salaried job.
 With experience, you might find yourself running part of a business soon.
 As well, opportunities could arise to be a freelancer, franchisee or small business owner.
 The online gig economy is a growing destination for enterprising people with business skills.